deployphp/docs/configuration.md

 Git repository of application.

-To use a private repository it needs to generate a SSH-key on your server and add to the repository as a Deploy Key (a.k.a.
+To use a private repository it needs to generate a SSH-key on your host and add to the repository as a Deploy Key (a.k.a.
 Access Key).
-This key allows your server to pull out the code.
+This key allows your host to pull out the code.
+Or use can use agent forwarding.

-Note that at the first time server can ask to add host in `known_hosts` file.
-The easiest way to do it is running `git clone <repo>` on your server and saying `yes`.
+Note that at the first time host can ask to add host in `known_hosts` file.
+The easiest way to do it is running `git clone <repo>` on your host and saying `yes`.

+### git_tty

+Allocate TTY for `git clone` command.
+This allow you to enter passphrase for keys.

 ### branch